roryp/plutchik-wheel/README.md

 - Fear ↔ Anger
 - Surprise ↔ Anticipation

-## Primary Dyads
+## Emotion Dyads

-When adjacent emotions combine, they create these dyads:
+When emotions combine, they create complex "dyad" emotions.
+The type of dyad depends on the distance between emotions on the wheel:

+### Primary Dyads (Adjacent emotions)

 | Dyad | Component Emotions |
 |------|-------------------|